erizov/Professor/semester_1/lecture_04_searching/linear_search/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems

 ### Short Description

 A simple search algorithm that sequentially checks each element in a list until the target is found or the list ends.
-Solves the problem of finding elements in unsorted collections.
+Addresses finding elements in unsorted collections.
 Example: Finding a name in an unsorted phone directory by checking each entry sequentially.
-Works by iterating through elements one by one until match is found or end is reached.
+Operates by iterating through elements one by one until match is found or end is reached.

 **Key Characteristics:**
 - **Time Complexity**: O(n) because in the worst case, it must examine every element in the array until finding the target or reaching the end.